utkarshpratap2002/learnedinDITISS/cosa-docs/linux/day14/day14.md

 The lines you've shown configure various aspects of the FTP service.
 Let's break down the example entries:

-* **`# add following`:** This is a comment, indicating the following lines are additions to the configuration.
-You need to add these specific settings to the `vsftpd.conf` file.

 * **`pam_service_name=vsftpd`:**  This configures the Pluggable Authentication Modules (PAM) to use for handling vsftpd authentication.
 This determines the specific authentication method and rules for the FTP server.

 * **`userlist_enable=YES`:** This enables a user list for authentication.
 This is a way to restrict access to the FTP server based on a defined list of users.